Sundouleia/.github/Profile/README.md

 Following the events that transpired after the Mare shutdown, it is important to remember that whenever major platforms fall, opportunists rush to fill in the gap.
 These people take advantage of those in fear, panic, and desperation to be loud, make quick solutions, and a quick rush to fame.

-But as Floof/DarkArchon & Ottermandias reminded us—those who rush to fill these gaps are inherently untrustworthy.
+But as Floof/DarkArchon & Ottermandias reminded us, those who rush to fill these gaps are inherently untrustworthy.
 That we need time to let the dust settle, and give time for a solutions to arrive that is not made with a short sighted vision, and crafted with consideration.

 Sundouleia’s development team has worked with Mares tech stack for the past two years.
 We understand its structure, its strengths, and its limitations inside and out.
 But when Mare fell, we made a conscious decision not to act immediately.